United Arab Emirates: Foreign relations

 Emirati foreign relations are motivated to a large extent by identity and relationship to the Arab world.
-The United Arab Emirates has strong ties with Bahrain, China, Egypt, France, India, Jordan, Pakistan, Russia, Saudi Arabia and the United States.
+The United Arab Emirates has strong ties with Bahrain, China, Egypt, India, Jordan, Pakistan, Russia, Saudi Arabia, and the United States.

 Following the British withdrawal from the UAE in 1971 and the establishment of the UAE as a state, the UAE disputed rights to three islands in the Persian Gulf against Iran, namely Abu Musa, Greater Tunb, and Lesser Tunb.
 The UAE tried to bring the matter to the International Court of Justice, but Iran dismissed the notion.
-Pakistan was the first country to formally recognize the UAE upon its formation.
+Pakistan was the first country to formally recognise the UAE upon its formation.
 The UAE alongside multiple Middle Eastern and African countries cut diplomatic ties with Qatar in June 2017 due to allegations of Qatar being a state sponsor of terrorism, resulting in the Qatar diplomatic crisis.
 Ties were restored in January 2021.
-The UAE recognized Israel in August 2020, reaching a historic Israel–United Arab Emirates peace agreement and leading towards full normalization of relations between the two countries.
+The UAE recognised Israel in August 2020, reaching a historic Israel–United Arab Emirates peace agreement and leading towards full normalisation of relations between the two countries.

+Gulf Arab states, including the United Arab Emirates, showed interest in engaging with the Syrian transitional government to promote political transition and address regional concerns following the fall of the Assad regime.
+Additionally, the UAE leadership see the change in Syria as an opportunity to undermine Iranian influence in the Levant.
+The hope is to help push Iran out of Syria and cut its pathways between Iraq and Lebanon.

+The UAE is the primary supporter of the rebel Rapid Support Forces (RSF) in the ongoing Sudanese Civil War.
+In 2025, multiple reports exposed the UAE for supplying the arab supremacist with weapons, in violation of international sanctions, and used to commit genocide in the region.

+As a result of the conflict in Sudan, United States representative Sara Jacobs visited a refugee camp in Sudan in March 2024, reporting her observation of the extensive trauma endured by children in Sudan, under the conflict.
+As a result of this trip, she stated the US is morally obligated to take measures and stop the selling arms to the Emirates which are being sold to arm the Rapid Support Forces (RSF) militias.
+Joining US Senator Chris Van Hollen, United States Congress has pushed for an export ban of weapons to the UAE.
+As of November 2025, the bill remained in Congress.